2005N/Email-Survey-WebApp/README.md

-#  Emaily – Email Campaign Web App
+#  Email Campaign Web App

-Emaily is a full-stack web application that lets users create, manage, and send email surveys to recipients.
+A full-stack web application that lets users create, manage, and send email surveys to recipients.
 Designed for marketing teams and small businesses, it supports OAuth login, tracks responses, and provides a user-friendly interface for email-based campaigns.

 <br/>